28 Jul Chorley Flower Show 2018

-I didn’t however want that to be my only experience of horticultural shows, so today I took a trip to the Chorley Flower Show – a very different experience altogether.
-It took just 20 minutes to get there, and despite the rather changeable weather, was no less busy than Tatton was on Members day – in many ways, it actually felt busier – though I suspect that was more down to things being a little more tightly spaced.
+I didn’t however want that to be my only experience of horticultural shows.
+So, today I took a trip to the Chorley Flower Show.
+A very different experience altogether.
+It took just 20 minutes to get there, and despite the rather changeable weather, was no less busy than Tatton was on Members day.
+In many ways, it actually felt busier.
+I suspect that was more down to things being a little more tightly spaced.
 Knowing this was a more ‘family-friendly’ event, I took my 6-year-old daughter with me too.
 We queued to get our wristbands, £10 for myself and only £2 for my daughter.

-Much like Tatton, there were copious numbers of trade stands – but the big difference was that these were mostly local craftsmen and plant nurseries – along with various wildlife trusts and charities offering the usual ‘summer fayre’ activities such as tombolas and raffles.
-However, it didn’t feel ‘cheap’, and whilst it was nowhere near as glossy as an RHS show, the plants on offer were no less healthy and the people no less knowledgable.
+Much like Tatton, there were copious numbers of trade stands.
+The big difference was that these were mostly local craftsmen and plant nurseries – along with various wildlife trusts and charities offering the usual ‘summer fayre’ activities such as tombolas and raffles.
+However, it didn’t feel ‘cheap’.
+Whilst it was nowhere near as glossy as an RHS show, the plants on offer were no less healthy and the people no less knowledgable.
 Overall it felt like a really good balance – enough for serious gardeners, whilst still offering something for people with only a passing interest.

-There were a number of ‘community’ show gardens, roughly the same size as the school gardens at Tatton – with a number of these also completed by local schools, and just as worthy of their place at a flower show.
-The single biggest difference however was visitor involvement – the community show gardens were all manned by people representing them and explaining them, with some even encouraging visitors to take part in them – my daughter painted a pebble to add to one of them.
-The show gardens, of which there were two, could both be explored fully – you were welcome to walk around them and touch them.
+There were a number of ‘community’ show gardens, roughly the same size as the school gardens at Tatton.
+A number of these also completed by local schools, and just as worthy of their place at a flower show.
+The single biggest difference however was visitor involvement.
+The community show gardens were all manned by people representing them and explaining them.
+Some even encouraged visitors to take part in them.
+My daughter painted a pebble to add to one of them.
+The show gardens, of which there were two, could both be explored fully.
+You were welcome to walk around them and touch them.
 The main show garden, ‘The Garden of Reflection’ had a stonemason working on it as part of the display.
 My understanding is this this garden will remain as a permanent feature at Astley Hall, where the show takes place.

-This was my first visit to Astley Hall, but won’t be my last – the walled Vegetable Garden, open but not necessarily part of the show, was beautifully well tendered and a place I’ll certainly explore in greater detail at a later date – as is often the case with walled kitchen gardens, inspiration and ideas were at every turn.
+This was my first visit to Astley Hall, but won’t be my last.
+The walled Vegetable Garden, open but not necessarily part of the show, was beautifully well tendered.
+A place I’ll certainly explore in greater detail at a later date.
+As is often the case with walled kitchen gardens, inspiration and ideas were at every turn.